 While most of Golden Gate Park has been landscaped with lawns, flowerbeds and other ornamental features, a few remnants of San Francisco’s oak woodlands still exist in this world-renowned park.
 The northeast corner of Golden Gate Park is home to some of the oldest coast live oak trees in San Francisco.
 The Oak Woodlands is a remnant forest located in the northeast corner of Golden Gate Park along Fulton Avenue between Stanyan and 6th Avenue.
 The existing trails are in poor condition and myriad redundant social trails wind through the woodlands, causing erosion and habitat destruction.

 For a more extensive description, click here to visit the Natural Areas page.

 Scope of Work

 The trail alignment will connect points of interest along the route including the overlook near Stanyan and Hayes, the Horseshoe Pits, the hillside near the green waste transfer area, the overlook at Arguello, and Coon Hollow.
 The proposed trail restoration will improve visual quality, access, safety and enhance the trail experience in Oak Woodlands Park while retaining the rustic quality of the trail.

 - 2012 Clean and Safe Neighborhood Parks Bond: $1.9 million;

 - 2012 Clean and Safe Neighborhood Parks Bond: Forestry Program: $ 202,500;

-- San Francisco Parks Alliance through a generous grant from the Coca-Cola Bottling Company:$94,859
+- San Francisco Parks Alliance through a generous grant from the Coca-Cola Bottling Company:$91,094.